hionjk/Add-on_for_fpc/README.md

 `./sfpc co hello_world`

-The script will compile the file and and put it in `executable/` and automatically execute it
+The script will compile the file, place it in the 'executable/' directory, automatically execute it, and also delete the object file, which for some reason fpc does not delete